gaultier/blog/cross-platform-timers.md

 }
 ```

 We create 10 timers with increasing durations, and run the event loop.
+When a timer triggers, our callback is called by `libuv`.

 Of course, in a real program, we would also do real work while the timers run, e.g. network I/O.

-Let's compile our program and look at what syscalls are being done (here I am on Linux but we'll soon seen it does not matter one bit):
+Let's compile our program and look at what syscalls are being done (here I am on Linux but we'll soon seen it does not matter at all):

 ```sh
 $ cc uv-timers.c -luv